danlicious/Banking/README.md

 # Banking
-Hello
+Hey guys!

-This will contain all the ".java" files required in our project & it will contain the original files the teacher gave us When you want to bring changes to one of the files, click on "branch" and give a name to a new branch that will contain your changes.
-Dont upload directly to the master!
+To facilitate changes, upload ".java" (class) which are most likely inside of "..\NetBeansProjects\Banking\src\banking"

-ex: "banking-fix"
+When editing files, click on "branch" and give a name (ex: "banking-fix") to the new branch.
+Don't upload directly to the master (unless you are sure that it won't interfere with anyone else's work)

-You can explain your changes when you commit
+If you want, add notes when you "commit" changes

 Honestly idk what I'm doing, heres a helpful link: https://guides.github.com/activities/hello-world/